-Where a pupil receives unwanted images, the School should advise the pupil and their parents of options that may be available to block the sender or to change the pupil's mobile phone number and e-mail address.
+Where a pupil receives unwanted images, the school should advise the pupil and their parents of options that may be available to block the sender or to change the pupil's mobile phone number and e-mail address.

-The UK Council for Child Internet Safety's advice note Sharing nudes and semi-nudes:advice for educational settings working with children and young people March 2024 contains details of support agencies and provides further information for schools on how to respond to incidents of sharing nudes and semi-nudes..
+The UK Council for child internet safety's advice note Sharing nudes and semi-nudes:advice for educational settings working with children and young people December 2020 contains details of support agencies and provides further information for schools on how to respond to incidents of sexting.